-Irish Water must have cognisance of national and regional strategic plans, including River Basin Management Plans under the Water Framework Directive where there is a legal obligation to protect and improve the status of water bodies.
+Irish Water has to have cognisance of national and regional strategic plans, including River Basin Management Plans under the Water Framework Directive where there is a legal obligation to protect and improve the status of water bodies.

 Provision of waste and wastewater infrastructure in the Dublin Region has been a challenge over the last three Development Plan cycles.
 The NPF and the National Development Plan 2018-2027 (NDP) has addressed this challenge by phasing the delivery of critical enabling infrastructure.
-The NDP has earmarked 10.5 billion euro in water and wastewater infrastructure over the ten years from 2018-2028.
+The NDP has earmarked 10.5 billion in water and wastewater infrastructure over the ten years from 2018 - 2028.
 The WSSP must have cognisance of the Core Strategies of Development Plans including where there is need to increase the number of treatment plants to meet requirements.

-Irish Water's National Water Resources Plan was adopted in 2021 and is a 25-year strategy to ensure a secure and reliable drinking water supply to the Region.
+Work is currently ongoing on Irish Water's National Water Resources Plan which will be a 25-year strategy to ensure a secure and reliable drinking water supply to the Region.